Trump, Biden go on offense in states they're trying to flip

-LAS VEGAS (AP) — President Donald Trump and his Democratic rival Joe Biden went on offense Sunday, with each campaigning in states they are trying to flip during the Nov.
+CARSON CITY, Nev.
+(AP) — President Donald Trump and Democratic rival Joe Biden went on offense over the weekend, as both campaigned in states they are trying to flip during the Nov.
 3 election that is just over two weeks away.

-Trump began his day in Nevada, making a rare visit to church before an evening rally in Carson City.
-Once considered a battleground, Nevada hasn't swung for a Republican presidential contender since 2004.
+Trump began his Sunday in Nevada, making a rare visit to church before a fundraiser and an evening rally in Carson City.
+Once considered a battleground, Nevada has not swung for a Republican presidential contender since 2004.

+The rally drew thousands of supporters who sat elbow to elbow, cheering Trump and booing Biden and the press.
+The vast majority wore no masks to guard against the coronavirus, though cases in the state are on the rise, with more than 1,000 new infections reported Saturday.
+The president, as he often does, warned that a Biden election would lead to further lockdowns and at one point appeared to mock Biden for saying he would listen to scientists.

+“He'll listen to the scientists.
+If I listened totally to the scientists, we would right now have a country that would be in a massive depression,” Trump said.

-Biden, a practicing Catholic, attended mass in Delaware before campaigning in North Carolina, where a Democrat hasn't won in the White House race since Barack Obama in 2008.
+Biden, a practicing Catholic, attended Mass in Delaware before campaigning in North Carolina, where a Democrat has not won in a presidential race since Barack Obama in 2008.

 Both candidates are trying to make inroads in states that could help secure a path to victory, but the dynamics of the race are remarkably stable.
 Biden enjoys a significant advantage in national polls, while carrying a smaller edge in battleground surveys.

-With Trump seated in the front row at the nondenominational International Church of Las Vegas, the senior associate pastor, Denise Goulet told attendees that God told her the president is the apple of his eye and would secure a second term.
+Earlier in the day, Trump sat in the front row at the nondenominational International Church of Las Vegas as the senior associate pastor, Denise Goulet, said God told her early that morning that the president would secure a second term.

 “At 4:30, the Lord said to me, ‘I am going to give your president a second win,’” she said, telling Trump, “you will be the president again.”

-Trump offered brief remarks, saying “I love going to churches” and that it was “a great honor” to attend the service.
-The president also said that “we have a group on the other side that doesn’t agree with us,” and he urged people to “get out there on Nov.
-3 or sooner” to vote.
+Trump spoke briefly, saying “I love going to churches” and that it was “a great honor” to attend the service.
 He dropped a wad of $20 bills in the collection plate before leaving.

-Despite the pandemic, there were no efforts to social distance or limit singing, which health officials classify as a high-risk activity.
-Few attendees wore masks inside the church.
+The message was far different in both style and substance later in the day, when Biden attended a virtual discussion with African American faith leaders from around the country.

+Biden held up a rosary, which he said he carries in his pocket every day, and described it as “what the Irish call a prisoner’s rosary” since it was small enough to be smuggled into prisons.

+“I happen to be a Roman Catholic,” Biden said.
+“I don’t pray for God to protect me.
+I pray to God to give me strength to see what other people are dealing with.”

-Biden addressed supporters at a drive-in rally in Durham, North Carolina, where he focused heavily on promoting criminal justice changes to combat institutional racism and he promised to help build wealth among the African American community.
+Earlier, at a drive-in rally in Durham, North Carolina, Biden focused heavily on promoting criminal justice changes to combat institutional racism and promised to help build wealth in the Black community.

-Speaking from a stage in a parking lot with about 70 cars, Biden said North Carolina is crucial to his chance of victory.
-"It’s going to make all the difference here in North Carolina,” said Biden, who removed his face mask when he spoke.
-“And the stakes couldn’t be higher.”

 He noted that Trump had said at one of his rallies that the country had turned the corner on the pandemic.

-The approaches each candidate are taking in the closing days of the contest are widely divergent, with Biden embracing public health guidelines for campaigning during a pandemic.
-He wears a mask in public when not speaking and his events emphasize social distancing.

-Trump has returned to hosting his signature rallies, where attendees are squeezed shoulder to shoulder and many do not wear masks.
-He continues to play down the coronavirus, even though he is recovering from his own bout with it.

-In addition to public poling that indicates Biden has an edge, there's another considerable advantage over Trump: money.
-Over the past four months, his campaign has raised over $1 billion, and that has enabled him to eclipse Trump's once-massive cash advantage.
+In addition to public polling that indicates Biden has an edge, the former vice president enjoys another considerable advantage over Trump: money.

+Trump raked in $12 million during a fundraiser Sunday afternoon at the Newport Beach home of top GOP donor and tech mogul Palmer Luckey, which also featured a performance by the Beach Boys.

+But over the past four months, Biden has raised over $1 billion, a massive amount of money that has eclipsed Trump's once-overwhelming cash advantage.

-That's become apparent in advertising, where Biden and his Democratic allies are on pace to outspend Trump and the Republicans by two-fold in the closing days of the race, according to data from the ad tracking firm Kantar/CMAG.
+That's become apparent in advertising, where Biden and his Democratic allies are on pace to spend twice as much as Trump and the Republicans in the closing days of the race, according to data from the ad tracking firm Kantar/CMAG.

-Though Trump has largely retreated from advertising in Midwestern states that secured his 2016 win, he's invested heavily elsewhere, including North Carolina, where he is on pace to slightly outspend Biden in the days ahead.
+Though Trump has pulled back from advertising in Midwestern states that secured his 2016 win, he's invested heavily elsewhere, including North Carolina, where he is on pace to slightly outspend Biden in the days ahead.

-In Nevada, which Trump came close to winning in 2016, Democrats are set to outspend Trump in the closing days by more than 3-to-1.
+In Nevada, which Trump came close to winning in 2016, Democrats are set to outspend Trump in the closing days by a more than 3-to-1 ratio.

 Trump's visit to the state is part of an aggressive schedule of campaign events, where he has leaned heavily into fear tactics.